-Water Policy and Sustainability Adviser
+Water Policy & Sustainability Advisor

 • Support implementation of IUCN’s strategy on mainstreaming an ecosystems approach to water management, ensuring particularly that mechanisms for scaling up of results on the ground are developed and supported.

 • Provide backstopping to the IUCN regional water programmes on project and programme development and implementation, emphasizing the social and economic development and equity aspects of water management, applications of multi-stakeholder processes to water governance and improved effectiveness in policy influencing.

 • Support development of practical approaches to building social capital and mobilizing change in water resources management, including applications that strengthen social and ecological resilience.

 • Ensure that effective links are created and maintained between practice and the development of tools and policy guidance on water resources management.

 • Lead analysis of the development impacts of water management projects and the synthesis of results and lessons into learning, communications and policy-relevant outputs.

 • Guide the application of lessons learned from demonstration projects and policy processes in capacity building for IUCN Members and partners.

 • Lead the design and implementation of capacity building for sustainable water resources management and water policy, including training workshops and communities of practice.